CalebEverett/arloader/README.md

 Command line application and client for uploading files to [Arweave](https://www.arweave.org/).
 Arweave stores documents and applications forever.

-Upload gigabytes of files with one command specifying a glob pattern to match files against.
+Upload gigabytes of files with one command.
 Files are read and posted to [arweave.net](https://arweave.net) asynchronously with computationally intensive bundle preparation performed in parallel on multiple threads.

 ## Contents
 * [Installation](#installation)